 - It adapts to business seasonality.
 Sellers and e-commerce companies usually have more funds after their seasonal peak, such as after the Holiday Season, Black Friday, PrimeDay, etc. However, they need to have more liquidity before these dates arrive and sales start to pick up (and not after), in order to be able to stock more and make greater investments in marketing campaigns.

-RBF offers financing in a strategic way so that retailers can have the funds they need to prepare for the peak season, and use strong sales in those months to pay back the investment gradually.
+RBF strategically offers financing so that retailers can have the funds they need to prepare for the peak season and use strong sales in those months to pay back the investment gradually.

-In addition to the benefits discussed above, RBF is a special attractive option for Amazon Sellers because of the flexibility it gives them within their inventory and sales cycle.
+In addition to the benefits discussed above, RBF is a special attractive option for Amazon Sellers because of its flexibility within their inventory and sales cycle.

 Having the funds available in advance and paying it back when sales are made gives sellers extra security when it comes to, for example, more aggressive marketing strategies.
 Betting on this type of strategy and having enough funds to bid for the positioning of your products on dates as important as Prime Day or Black Friday will be key to maintaining a winning position in the market.

-On the other hand, RBF also offers the possibility of having a larger inventory, something that Amazon always rewards, without putting your company’s cash flow at risk.
+On the other hand, RBF also offers the possibility of having a larger inventory, which Amazon always rewards, without risking your company’s cash flow.
 A strategy of greater stocking of inventory can also offer you a number of other benefits at the time of purchase: